-Spokane Regional Health District make up its oral
+Spokane Regional Health District

-For more information regarding Adult Dental Health, please click here.
+For more information regarding adult dental health, please click here.

 Spokane Regional Health District's Dental Health program is funded with Washington Health Care Authority’s Apple Health (Medicaid) Program and Local Capacity Development Funds.
 The Dental Health program works with outside agencies like the Department of Health, WIC Nutrition program, ARCORA Foundation—formerly known as Washington Dental Service Foundation and University of Washington to carry out its mission.
 The Dental Health program leads the Oral Health Coalition which includes several key community partners.